giantswarm/logging-operator/README.md

 * Promtail wiring ensures promtail-app reads configs from previous steps
 * grafana-agent config setups some grafana-agent settings like the `river` configuration to scrape Kubernetes Events
 * grafana-agent secret setups logging write credentials to access loki into the `river` configuration
-* Apps toggle enables/disables logging agents deployment on WCs
+* Logging agents toggle enables/disables logging agents deployment on WCs

 ## Gathering logs from WCs